bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Aaron van Wirdum: 00:12:17

-But you still, MiniScript is literally script.
+But Miniscript is literally script.
 It's still something you code as a programmer, right?

-Sjors Provoost:
+Sjors Provoost: 00:12:23

 Yeah.

-Aaron van Wirdum:
+Aaron van Wirdum: 00:12:24

 So you give that code to the Bitcoin Core wallet.

-Sjors Provoost:

-Yeah.

-Aaron van Wirdum:

 We're not talking about the GUI, then.
 You have to go into the command line, you paste a piece of code there and this is what Bitcoin Core will understand.

 Sjors Provoost: 00:12:37

 I mean, some people may have been used to pasting xpubs around.
 The way miniscript works in practice is just an xpub with a bunch of extra script around it saying what to do with the xpub.

 Aaron van Wirdum: 00:12:50